-For leadership, teaching and boarding posts, the School (or Recruitment Agency on behalf of the School) will take up written references before interviews take place.
-For all other posts, the School usually takes up references following acceptance of offer of employment.
-The School has the right to take up references from the Head, Bursar or Chair of Governors, of any previous school that the applicant may have worked at.
+For leadership, teaching and boarding posts, the School (or Recruitment Agency on behalf of the School) will obtain written references before interviews take place, where possible, to allow any concerns raised to be explored further with the referee and taken up with the applicant at interview.
+For all other posts, the School usually obtains references following acceptance of offer of employment.
+The School has the right to obtain references from the Head, Bursar or Chair of Governors, of any previous school that the applicant may have worked at.